 Social Science: La falta de transparencia en la política española.

-Legal: Dealt with women’s rights law in Colombia.Find out about the contents of the DipTrans exam 2017 Click To Tweet
+Legal: Dealt with women’s rights law in Columbia.Find out about the contents of the DipTrans exam 2017 Click To Tweet

-Strategies attendees on my DipTrans course used to deal with their main issues in the DipTrans exam 2017
+Strategies attendees on our DipTrans course used to deal with their main issues in the DipTrans exam 2017

 The next Diploma in Translation exam sessions will be in January 2018.
 Below are some of the issues the trainees on my exam preparation course faced in the DipTrans exam 2017.
 See what strategies we came up with to deal with them.
 Perhaps they will help you if you sit the exam in 2018.